 - Child Relationship Name: Leads

+That’s it.
 You can now successfully associate leads to accounts in Salesforce.

 Bulk Salesforce Association with Insycle

-You can also deduplicate across leads<>contacts in Salesforce using Insycle.
-This will help you to consolidate duplicate leads and contacts and ensure they remain accurately linked.
+You can also deduplicate across leads and contacts in Salesforce using Insycle.
+This will help you to consolidate duplicate leads and contacts and ensure those records remain accurately linked.

-Improve ABM with Thoughtful Salesforce Association
+Improve Account-Based Marketing with Flexible Salesforce Association